MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/windbg-scripting-preview.md

 - Unlink a script
 - Load the JavaScript Provider

 You can also automatically execute scripts by right-clicking in the script window and selecting *Execute Script on Save*.
-When you succesfully load a script and green check box will appear on the script title bar.
+When you successfully load a script, a green check box will appear on the script title bar.
 If there are errors in the script, a red x will be displayed.

 ## JavaScript Scripting